Slayyz/Slayyz/README.md

-👋 Hey !
-I'm Slayz and I'm a frech developer !

 🤞 Right now I'm either Discord or learning new languages!

 🔧 If you want if I can give you help for free...